 Also Read: Can I use VPN and iCloud Private Relay together.

-Once you’ve disabled the VPN, force quit the Safari.
-Mac comes with a quick Task Manager that lets you kill any app if it is not responding or crashing, or not working at all.
-I’m highly recommending you to force quit Safari.
+Once you’ve disabled the VPN, force-quit Safari.
+Macs come with a quick Task Manager that lets you kill any app that is not responding, crashing, or not working at all.
+I highly recommend you force-quit Safari.

-- Press Option + Command + ESC keys and select Safari.
+Step 1: Press the Option + Command + ESC keys and Select Safari > Click on Force Quit.

 Safari will immediately close.
-Later, wait for few minutes, make sure the Mac is connected to stable internet and relaunch Safari.
+Later, wait for a few minutes, make sure the Mac is connected to stable internet, and relaunch Safari.
 Finally, check if the error is gone or still there.

 5. Check-in Safe Mode

-Safe Mode helps us diagnose the issue that is happening due to startup programs.
-While in Safe Mode, the Mac works correctly, especially Safari; you should look at recently installed applications and programs and, if possible, remove them from Mac.
-It seems like they are not fit for your Mac, or you could simply uninstall and reinstall the apps.
+Safe Mode helps us diagnose issues caused by startup programs.
+While in Safe Mode, the Mac works correctly, especially Safari.
+You should look at recently installed applications and programs and, if possible, remove them from the Mac.
+If they seem unsuitable for your Mac, you could simply uninstall and reinstall the apps.
 But first, let’s see how to enable Safe Mode in Mac.

 For Apple M1 Mac: